pmrt/tic-tac-toe/README.md

 		</table>
 ```

 That's it!
-You can build you simple Tic-tac-toe game for your web with your own html and css.
+You can build you a really simple Tic-tac-toe game for your web with your own html and css.

 ### Using the API to add new features

-Sometimes you just want to go a step further and program
+Sometimes you want to go a step further and program
 new features re-using the code.

 *Work in progress* : To implement - API controller